AyushMathpal/Crypto-chroma/README.md

 A fully Responsive React Application that can fetch real-time data of top 100 Crypto-Currencies around the world arranged in the order of their market cap along with a graph made using ChartJS that can show trends of the crypto-currency value over the past day, month or year.
 UI is designed with the help of Material UI from Google and Bootstrap.
+##### Edit: Building a live real time prediction model to analyse previous time series data and predict the price of cryptocurrencies for 30 days.
+Historical news data obtained from  https://newscatcherapi.com/.
 ## Layout

 ### `Homepage`